beejjorgensen/bgpython/src/bgpython_chapter_01_intro.md

 thank-you to the literally thousands of you who have written in with suggestions for improvements and words of encouragement.

-I dedicate this guide to some of my biggest heroes and inpirators in the world of computers: Donald Knuth, Bruce Schneier, W. Richard Stevens, and The Woz, my Readership, and the entire Free and Open Source Software Community.
+I dedicate this guide to some of my biggest heroes and inspirators in the world of computers: Donald Knuth, Bruce Schneier, W. Richard Stevens, and The Woz, my Readership, and the entire Free and Open Source Software Community.